 A Day in the Life of a Hospital Administrator

-In the same way that a doctor is responsible for the health of patients, a hospital administrator is responsible for the health of a medical facility.
+In the same way that a doctor is responsible for patients’ health, a hospital administrator is responsible for the health of a medical facility.
 The hospital system is no less complex than the human body.
-America’s 5,500 registered hospitals employ more than 7 million people, supply almost one million patient beds, and rack up nearly $1 trillion in expenses, according to the American Hospital Association.
+America’s 6,120 registered hospitals employ more than 7 million people, supply almost one million patient beds, and rack up nearly $1 trillion in expenses, according to the American Hospital Association.
 Hospital administrators are vital to the management of a hospital’s associated staff, patients, finances, and operations.

 The day-to-day life of a hospital administrator varies according to the specific environment in which one works.
-The administrator of a small rural hospital will have a considerably different experience than one who works for a large network, such as the Cleveland Clinic, which had 7.6 million patient visits, employed over 52,000 caregivers, and managed an operating revenue of $8.4 billion in 2017.
-However, even with differences in scale, several fundamental duties remain the same.
+The administrator of a small rural hospital will have a considerably different experience than one who works for a large network, such as the Cleveland Clinic, which in 2023, had 15.1 million patient encounters in their 23 hospitals and 276 outpatient locations on three continents.
+However, despite differences in scale, several fundamental duties remain the same.
 Read on to get a view of a day in the life of a hospital administrator.

 Hospital Administrator Work Environment

-Despite the name, hospital administrators do not always work in hospitals.
+Despite the name, hospital administrators only sometimes work in hospitals.
 Their skills apply to practically any organization in the medical field, such as private practices, home health centers, nursing homes, and insurance companies.
 Even within the hospital framework, there is room for variation.
 A hospital administrator may work for a small community hospital, a state-run hospital, or a network of American and international hospitals.
-Smaller operations are likely to have only one hospital administrator, while large networks may employ a team of administrators.
+Smaller operations will likely have only one hospital administrator, while large networks may employ a team of administrators.

-The scale at which a hospital administrator works is mainly a function of both experience and preference, but regardless of the precise setting, the work environment is likely to be hectic.
+The scale at which a hospital administrator works is mainly a function of both experience and preference.
+Still, regardless of the precise setting, the work environment is likely to be hectic.
 Hospital administrators are meant to oversee 24-hour, seven-days-a-week operations.
 Between staff meetings, fundraising events, conventions, and intrahospital negotiations, an administrator will never be sitting down for too long.

 Hospital Administrator Daily Responsibilities

 In a hospital setting, whether you’re a doctor or an administrator, no two days are going to be identical.
-Similar to general practitioners of emergency medicine, administrators have a wide range of competencies and rarely know what type of situation they are going to come up against next.
+Similar to general practitioners of emergency medicine, administrators have a wide range of competencies and rarely know what type of situation they will encounter next.
 That said, the principal responsibilities of a hospital administrator can be grouped into four areas: operations, finances, outreach, and development.

 Operations

-A hospital administrator is responsible for the recruitment, hiring, and ongoing evaluation of staff members.
+A hospital administrator is responsible for recruiting, hiring, and evaluating staff members.
 While this may be delegated to HR departments at larger hospitals, the processes must always be signed off on at the top.
 At smaller hospitals, administrators may even be in charge of the scheduling and training of staff.
-On top of staffing choices, a hospital administrator is in charge of setting facility-wide policy in a way that advances a hospital’s overall goals.
+On top of staffing choices, a hospital administrator is in charge of setting facility-wide policy to advance a hospital’s overall goals.

 Finances

 A hospital administrator is responsible for designing and implementing a facility’s budget.
 They also help determine the cost and rates of the health services provided.
 At a research or teaching hospital, this includes budgeting the research and educational programs and guiding the overall direction of those efforts.
-How a hospital performs financially can be an indicator of hospital administrator performance as it has a direct correlation to keeping the facility healthy and running smoothly.
+How a hospital performs financially can be an indicator of hospital administrator performance as it directly correlates to keeping the facility healthy and running smoothly.

 Outreach

-A primary role of a hospital administrator is to act as a liaison between a facility’s board of trustees, medical staff, and department heads.
-Negotiation and diplomacy are required skills to get each separate group of stakeholders in alignment toward implementing the policies and processes that meet the wider goals of the hospital.
+The primary role of a hospital administrator is to act as a liaison between a facility’s board of trustees, medical staff, and department heads.
+Negotiation and diplomacy are required skills to align each separate group of stakeholders toward implementing the policies and processes that meet the hospital’s wider goals.
 Outside of the facility itself, hospital administrators must also maintain an active relationship with the population the facility serves by hosting community events, engaging in philanthropy, and raising awareness of critical population health issues.

 Development